hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 |30	|1 in 1000|	99.9%|
 |40	|1 in 10,000|	99.99%|

 Therefore, for the first nucleotide in the read (C), there is less than a 1 in 1000 chance that the base was called incorrectly.
-Whereas, for the the end of the read there is greater than 50% probabaility that the base is called incorrectly.
+Whereas, for the the end of the read there is greater than 50% probability that the base is called incorrectly.

 ### Assessing quality with FastQC

-Now we understand what information is stored in a FASTQ file, the next step is to examine quality metrics for our data.
+Now we understand what information is stored in a FASTQ file, let's talk about using that information to assess quality.

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
+This assessment of read quality is not performed manually; there are tools to help examine the quality metrics.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is one of the most common tools for this step of the workflow.
+It provides a modular set of analyses, with clear visualizations, to provide a quick impression of whether the data has any problems of which one should be aware of before proceeding with any further analysis.

-The main functions of FastQC are:
+A few examples of assessments performed by FastQC are:

-* Import of data from BAM, SAM or FastQ files (any variant)
-* Providing a quick overview to tell you in which areas there may be problems
-* Summary graphs and tables to quickly assess your data
-* Export of results to an HTML based permanent report
-* Offline operation to allow automated generation of reports without running the interactive application
+* aggregate read quality information and plot box plots
+* levels of overrepresentation
+* GC%

 > FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about all the plots in the report.
 We recommend looking at [this post](http://bioinfo-core.org/index.php/9th_Discussion-28_October_2010) for more information on what bad plots look like and what they mean for your data.
 >